vmware/terraform-provider-vmc/examples/README.md

-# Example: SDDC, public IP, site recovery and SRM node management
+# Example: SDDC, public IP, site recovery and SRM node management.

-This is an example that demonstrates the following workflow:
+This is an example that demonstrates the creation of VMC resources like SDDC, public IP, site recovery and SRM node.

-1. SDDC management actions like creating, updating and deleting an existing SDDC.
-2. Public IP management actions like creation and deletion.
-3. Site recovery management actions like activation and deactivation.
-4. SRM node management actions like creation and deletion.

-For this workflow, a 10 minute delay must be added after SDDC is created and before site recovery can be activated.
+For site recovery activation,a 10 minute delay must be added after SDDC is created and before site recovery can be activated.

 To add delay after SDDC has been created, update SDDC resource in [main.tf](https://github.com/terraform-providers/terraform-provider-vmc/blob/master/examples/main.tf) with local-exec provisioner: